 Benjamin Moore does not recommend painting over wallpaper, especially if you have wallpaper with a high sheen or a heavy texture.
 Even the best, most premium paint will not hide wallpaper seams.
 We strongly recommend you hire a painting contractor to remove wallpaper, prepare walls for painting after wallpaper removal and to complete your painting project.

-Benjamin Moore's Fresh Start Multi-Purpose Primer delivers the exceptional adhesion and holdout required for a smooth and durable topcoat.
+Benjamin Moore's Fresh Start High-Hiding All Purpose Primer delivers the exceptional adhesion and holdout required for a smooth and durable topcoat.